aditya-tapasv/amazonclone/README.md

-here I would be making a clone of amaazon using HTML & CSS
+here I would be making a clone of amazon using HTML & CSS